backdrop-contrib/slick/README.txt

     the recommended fixes.
 Added fixes to suppress it via CSS.
   * If the total < slidesToShow, Slick behaves.
 Previously added a workaround to fix this, but later dropped and handed over to the core instead.
+  * Fade option with multiple slideToShow will screw up.

 UNKNOWN ISSUES